Antimicrobial resistance (AMR) is the ability of microorganisms to resist antimicrobial treatments, especially antibiotics.

 Inappropriate antimicrobial use (AMU) is a key factor that leads to the development of AMR.
 This includes overuse and misuse of antimicrobial agents in humans, animals and plants.
 As a result, a multisectoral One Health approach is necessary to combat AMR.

-Following the adoption of the World Health Organisation (WHO) AMR Global Action Plan (GAP) in 2015, the Tripartite (FAO, OIE and WHO) collaborated in developing a manual to support countries in developing their National Action Plans (NAPs) that are aligned with the GAP.
+Following the adoption of the World Health Organisation (WHO) AMR Global Action Plan (GAP) in 2015, the Tripartite (FAO, WOAH and WHO) collaborated in developing a manual to support countries in developing their National Action Plans (NAPs) that are aligned with the GAP.

-In November 2016, the OIE Strategy on AMR and the prudent use of antimicrobials was developed and is also aligned with the GAP.
+In November 2016, the WOAH Strategy on AMR and the prudent use of antimicrobials was developed and is also aligned with the GAP.
 The strategy recognizes the importance of a “One Health” approach in addressing AMR.

 Implementation of AMR NAPs in Africa is currently mostly supported by the Fleming Fund (FF).
 Active engagement of the animal health sector is crucial in achieving the one health approach to the fight against AMR.

-OIE International Standards are available (Terrestrial Code and Terrestrial Manual) to guide member countries on AMR surveillance in animals, Monitoring AMU in food-producing animals, Responsible and prudent use of antimicrobials in veterinary medicine, and Risk analysis for AMR in animals.
+WOAH International Standards are available (Terrestrial Code and Terrestrial Manual) to guide member countries on AMR surveillance in animals, Monitoring AMU in food-producing animals, Responsible and prudent use of antimicrobials in veterinary medicine, and Risk analysis for AMR in animals.

 The Aquatic Animal Health Code gives guidance controlling antimicrobial resistance Controlling resistance, Responsible and prudent use of antimicrobials in aquatic animals, Monitoring quantities and use of antimicrobials in aquatic animals, AMR surveillance in aquatic animals and Risk analysis for AMR in aquatic animals